 Theta oscillations, supported by the medial septum are believed to be a critical mechanism for learning and memory.
 Our findings suggest that, in addition to theta oscillations, hippocampal SPW-Rs are also important.
 Enhanced cholinergic activation in the hippocampus during the delay between choices in a spontaneous alternation task abolished SPW-Rs and impaired choice performance in mice.
 Our findings also demonstrate that the outcome of optogenetic manipulation of a key neurotransmitter, ACh, depends on the state of the brain at the time of the perturbation.

+Main text

 Introduction

-The neurotransmitter acetylcholine is thought to be critical for hippocampus-dependent declarative memories (1).
-Reduction in cholinergic neurotransmission, either in Alzheimer’s disease or in experiments with cholinergic antagonists, such as scopolamine, impairs memory function (2-8).
+The neurotransmitter acetylcholine is thought to be critical for hippocampus-dependent declarative memories (1,2).
+Reduction in cholinergic neurotransmission, either in Alzheimer’s disease or in experiments with cholinergic antagonists, such as scopolamine, impairs memory function (3-8).
 Acetylcholine may bring about its beneficial effects on memory encoding by enhancing theta rhythm oscillations, decreasing recurrent excitation, and increasing synaptic plasticity (9-11).
 Conversely, drugs which activate cholinergic receptors enhance learning and, therefore, are a neuropharmacological target for the treatment of memory deficits in Alzheimer’s disease (5,12,13).